Shakespeare Street

 A new lighting scheme elevated the home, shifting from functional lighting to more atmospheric and sculptural moments.
 Feature pendants in the entry and dining area create focal points that connect back to the home’s central artwork and organic forms.

-The alfresco area was fully realised with sculptural pendant lighting, a travertine dining table, and rope-woven chairs for a resort-style feel, alongside lounge seating for a relaxed reading nook and new wall sconces for evening use.
+The alfresco area was transformed with sculptural pendant lighting, a travertine dining table, and rope-woven chairs for a resort-style feel.
+Informal lounge seating was place for that Sunday afternoon glass of wine whilst overlooking the tropical back garden.